LoginRadius/docs/content/references/javascript-library/form-library/index.md

 To resend email verification, you can call `LRObject.api.resendEmailVerification` with the consumers' email address.

-> Note: This function leverages the [Auth Resend Email Verification API](/references/api/authentication#auth-resend-email-verification).
+> Note: This function leverages the <a href="/references/api/authentication#auth-resend-email-verification" target="_blank">Auth Resend Email Verification API</a>.

 Format: